mantidproject/mantid/docs/source/deprecation.rst

 ----------------

 When algorithms are replaced with newer versions, the previous version(s) will be subject to a soft deprecation.
-We will make it clear that we are not longer supporting (i.e. no longer developing) the previous version(s).
-Although previous versions will still be available and safe to use users will be encouraged to use more recent versions.
+We will make it clear that we are no longer supporting (i.e. no longer developing) the previous version(s).
+Although previous versions will still be available and safe to use, users will be encouraged to use more recent versions.

 Once older versions have gone out of use for at least 3 years they will then be subject to the deprecation process as outlined above.